One of the best ways to make money online is with a blog.

-Sayan Neogie (from Adra) started Prosmartrepreneur over 4 years ago.
+Sayan Neogie (from Adra) started Prosmartrepreneur about 5 years ago.

 Hi everyone, my name is Sayan Neogie and I am the founder and owner of a personal finance & entrepreneurship blog Prosmartrepreneur.
 I started this blog in 2018 while still being in college as a way to make money on the side.